 Time spent traveling by an employee during his or her normal work day must be counted as hours worked, as must travel time on non-working days that falls within the hours the employee usually works.
 If an employee finishes his or her job at an off-site location and, instead of returning to the regular job site, returns home, that travel time would not be counted as hours worked.
-Travel time spent during a time of day other than the employee's regular working hours as a passenger on an airplane, train, boat, bus or automobile to a place away from the employee's home community will not be considered work time unless the employee is required to work while traveling.108
+Travel time spent during a time of day other than the employee's regular working hours as a passenger on an airplane, train, boat, bus or automobile to a place away from the employee's home community will not be considered work time unless the employee is required to work while traveling.
+Time spent in ride sharing arrangements also do not constitute work time.